Unispark-YashDaksh/Attandease_Application-Unispark/README.md

 **Important Notes**
 -Make sure Node.js is installed

-- .env file should be configured properly (if required) -Do not upload node_modules to GitHub
+- .env file should be configured properly (if required)

+- Do not upload node_modules to GitHub